jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

   ret: string?
 ```

-Notice that the documentation conveniently unpacks the predicates stored in the `::over-9000` spec.
+Notice that, like the error message from the `s/explain` example, the documentation conveniently unpacks the predicates stored in the `::over-9000` spec.

 ## Advantages of `clojure.spec`

 - Encourages reasoning about your code.

 Defining expected inputs and outputs of functions beyond mere type encourages programmers to think through edge cases and program design, making code more robust.

 - Generate test data

 We can use clojure's test.check library to generate random data that fits any spec.
 You can also `s/excercise` specs to see randomly generated data conforming to the spec in the REPL as you refine the specification.

 - Optional Runtime validation

 Validating data during runtime can be useful for data sent over the wire and at other I/O boundaries. *WARNING* Note that there is a performance penalty for runtime validation, so only validate data at runtime when data correctness is paramount and the correctness of the data is uncertain.

 Example: you can use specs to verify input at runtime using `defn`'s `:pre` and `:post` condition support paired with the `clojure.spec/valid?` function.